MoeySeanJean/techjam2026/docs/USE_CASE.md

 python scripts/usecase.py --cold     # what an untuned system does
 ```

-**1.04x.** All four segments are shapes the dispatch table has never seen, so
+**1.04x.** All four segments are shapes the table has never seen, so they fall
-they fall back through nearest-neighbour to the bit-exact plan — correct, safe,
+back through nearest-neighbour to the bit-exact plan — correct, safe, barely
-and barely faster.
-The system does not pretend to be fast on shapes it has not
-measured.
+faster.
 Then:

 ```bash
 python scripts/usecase.py --tune     # ~3 min per shape